 Every Oscar season, there is always a best picture nominee that can be cringe-inducingly described as “inspirational”, about how one person overcame all the odds stacked against them to find success.
-In a year for cinema as weird as 2014, where for the first time in history the actual two best films of the year (Boyhood and Birdman) are the two Oscar frontrunners, it’s refreshing that the take on the “inspirational” movie that is getting all the awards attention is one of the more intense, fucked up movies to be released- not to mention one of the very best.
+This year, it’s refreshing that the take on the “inspirational” movie that is getting all the awards attention is one of the more intense, fucked up movies conceivable – not to mention one of the very best.
 In a nutshell, Whiplash is Dead Poet’s Society for sociopaths.

-Fletcher’s idea of motivating his students to get them to deliver their best performances is to push them to their furthest reaches through intense bullying and physical violence.
+Fletcher’s idea of motivating his students to get them to deliver their best performances is to push them to their mental limits through intense bullying and physical violence.
 Instead of making Fletcher into an outright villain, Whiplash instead dares us to empathise with him; he repeatedly tells an anecdote about how the young Charlie Parker, the great US jazz drummer, was nearly decapitated from having a cymbal thrown at him, simply so he would become a better drummer.
-All Fletcher wants to do is to make his students go to their furthest reaches to make them achieve things they didn’t know they were capable of – and for all that’s scary about Terrence Fletcher, the scariest thing by far is the fact he clearly has a point.
+All Fletcher wants to do is to make his students go to their furthest reaches to make them achieve things they didn’t know they were capable of – and for all that’s scary about Terrence Fletcher, the scariest thing by far is the fact he might have some semblance of a point.

-He may prey on the worst elements of each of his students lives, Neiman’s absent mother is repeatedly used as a bullying tool, yet off the stage and away from the rehearsal room he seems like a well-adjusted adult.
-This is what horrified me the most- the rehearsal scenes are intense, but proving that this man isn’t a monster is scarier.
-His argument is that we can all achieve great things when pushed to our furthest reaches- yet any well-adjusted human being is equally capable of creating the emotional torment that he so frequently does.
+He may prey on the worst elements of each of his students lives (Neiman’s absent mother is repeatedly used as a bullying tool), yet off the stage and away from the rehearsal room he seems like a well-adjusted adult.
+This is what horrified me the most.
+The rehearsal scenes are intense, but proving that this man isn’t a monster is scarier.
+His argument is that we can all achieve great things when pushed to breaking point – and his life outside the rehearsal room suggests that any well-adjusted human being is equally capable of creating the emotional torment that he so frequently does.
 There is nothing scarier than a scene in which he tells his friend’s young daughter that she can happily come play for his band one day, seconds before meeting up with his band and delivering another intense tirade against them.

 The reason I like Whiplash so much is that it does two things I love.
-Firstly, it deconstructs what we expect from a film of this calibre, taking the tropes of inspirational movies and subverting them until you feel nothing but crushing pessimism, the opposite of what you expected when you walked in.
-Secondly, it falls into my favourite sub-genre, “the cult of personality” movie, where a character becomes so obsessed with somebody else’s way of life that they end up destroying their own trying to replicate it (see also: Fight Club, The Master etc.).
-But most importantly, Whiplash is exceptional because it is entertaining in a way so few movies are, exceeding at a range of different tones whereas most movies struggle engaging you with just one- it’s funny, terrifying and engaging on an emotional level.
+Firstly, it deconstructs what we expect from a film of this calibre, taking the tropes of inspirational movies and subverting them until you feel nothing but crushing pessimism.
+Secondly, it falls into my favourite sub-genre, “the cult of personality” movie, where a character becomes so obsessed with somebody else’s way of life that they end up destroying their own trying to replicate it.
+But most importantly, Whiplash is exceptional because it is entertaining in a way so few movies are, pushing you to your furthest limits alongside the characters while finding a darkly comic joy buried within the intensity.